danodin69/anya-trader-bot/README.md

 ## License

 Anya Trading Bot is shared under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Built by *Dan Odin*, this code’s here for you to peek at and study—give credit if you mention it—but please don’t use, copy, or remix it.
 It’s all about transparency with a dash of Anya magic!

-Or you know, This license doesn't stop you from copying it, go ahead, copy.
+Or you know: This license doesn't stop you from copying it, go ahead, copy.
 Who is gonna know right? — no one.
 But your mind is gonna know and you will feel like a fraud for all eternity.

 ## How To Run Anya On Your System